Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

 We tested the Mizuno Neo Vista in men's US size 9, as indicated on the label.
 The color featured here is Estate Blue/River Blue.
 This model is also available in Plein Air/River Blue, Citadel/Bay, and Nimbys Cloud/Vintage Indigo.
-Wide versions aren't offered for this shoe.
-Most of our review results are valid for all variants.
-The design section applies only to the exact model we tested, but we expect other size and gender variants to perform similarly.
+Wide versions are not offered for this shoe.

 Compared To Other Running Shoes

-The Mizuno Neo Vista is marketed as a super trainer, but we found that its emphasis on cushioning comes at the cost of increased weight and low responsiveness, making it difficult to sustain faster paces.
-Its distinctive combination of a high stack height and a plastic plate gives it some versatility for different types of runs, but it truly shines during easy recovery sessions.
-Compared to plated super trainers like the HOKA Mach X 2, the Neo Vista offers similarly generous cushioning, yet it's less versatile for faster workouts due to a less responsive midsole and heavier build.
-Runners seeking plushness without the distinct plated feel of the Neo Vista might still prefer dedicated max-cushioned options like the Brooks Glycerin Max.
+The Mizuno Neo Vista is a standout super trainer, prioritizing cushioning over responsiveness or weight.
+Its distinctive combination of a high stack height and a plastic plate gives it some versatility for different types of runs, but it truly shines during easy sessions.
+Compared to other plated super trainers like the HOKA Mach X 2, the Neo Vista offers similarly generous cushioning, yet it's less versatile for faster workouts due to a less responsive midsole and heavier build.
+Runners seeking plushness without the distinct suction cup and plated feel of the Neo Vista might still prefer dedicated max-cushioned options like the Brooks Glycerin Max.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.